Selma Poutsma

 Selma Poutsma (born 14 May 1999) is a Dutch short track speed skater who previously competed for France.

 Biography

 In 2014 Poutsma moved to France and competed for the French short track speed skating team, winning the bronze medal in the relay at the 2018 European Short Track Speed Skating Championships.
 In 2018 she moved back to the Netherlands and in 2020 started competing for the Netherlands.
 She won several medals at the 2021 European Short Track Speed Skating Championships and 2021 World Short Track Speed Skating Championships.
-In 2022 she won a gold medal in the relay at the Olimpics in Beijing.
+In 2022 she won a gold medal in the relay at the Olympics in Beijing.